Dzongree FC: History

 The club was formed in the year 1996 by name of Thimphu 11 FC, In 1999 due to financial constraints, it was taken over by Football enthusiasts and changed the club name to Dzongric Football Club and participated in Thimphu League A division from year 2000 onwards.
-The club featured in three Divisions A, B, and C and the A division club were runners up in 2001 and 2002 and ultimateley clinching the championship winners in 2003 by both the A and B division club of Dzongric.
+The club featured in three Divisions A, B, and C and the A division club were runners up in 2001 and 2002 and ultimately clinching the championship winners in 2003 by both the A and B division club of Dzongric.
 In 2004 season Dzongric Fc had two teams in the A division, which put a tremendous financial pressure to run the club and in 2005 season, the club was handed over to be managed by certain young football lovers who ran both the Teams simultaneously and changed the club name to Dzongree.
 Winners photo proof can be available to be uploaded.
 The first recorded instance of Dzongree participating in the A-Division was in 2003, where they finished as runners-up to eventual winners Druk Pol, who finished the season unbeaten.
 The only known result for Dzongric for this season is a 5–2 victory over Druk United.

 Their next recorded involvement, since only the top four teams for 2004 are known, in the A-Division was in 2005, where they finished bottom.
 During this season, they won only two games and lost all the remaining fixtures out of the total of 12 played.
 Sources indicate that Dzongree and the team who finished second from bottom, Rigzung Club, entered into a relegation play-off with the top two teams from that season's B-Division, who were Choden and Rookies F.C.
 However details of any matches that took place are not available.